Aesthetic and Functional Correction of the Nasal Base

 Figure 5.
 Preoperative (A) and postoperative (B) lateral views of the patient pictured in Figure 4.

 Patient follow-up was recorded as well.
 All patients with less than 6 months of clinical and photographic follow-up were excluded from this study.
-Many patients traveled some distance for surgery and were unable to return for complete follow-up owing to distance and cost.
+Many patients traveled some distance for surgery and were unable to return for complete follow-up owing to distance.
 The average duration of follow-up was 21.5 months(range, 6-180 months).

 In his description of the traditional septoplasty, Freer stressed the importance of an L-shaped caudal and dorsal strip of cartilage to avoid external nasal deformities.
 This technique does not address caudal septal deflections.
 Resection of the caudal margin of the septum has the potential to disrupt the aesthetics of the columella as well as disrupting tip support.
 Since Freer’s early work, several authors have described procedures used to correct caudal septal deflections.